apache/openserverless-site/content/en/docs/reference/entities/webactions/_index.md

 It is important to be aware of the [response size limit](#reference.adoc) for actions since a response that exceeds the predefined system limits will fail.
-Large objects should not be sent inline through OpenWhisk and Nuvolaris, but instead deferred to an object store, for example.
+Large objects should not be sent inline through OpenWhisk and OpenServerless, but instead deferred to an object store, for example.

 ## Handling HTTP requests with actions

-An OpenWhisk and Nuvolaris action that is not a web action requires both authentication and must respond with a JSON object.
+An OpenWhisk and OpenServerless action that is not a web action requires both authentication and must respond with a JSON object.
 In contrast, web actions may be invoked without authentication, and may be used to implement HTTP handlers that respond with *headers*, *statusCode*, and *body* content of different types.
-The web action must still return a JSON object, but the OpenWhisk and Nuvolaris system (namely the `controller`) will treat a web action differently if its result includes one or more of the following as top level JSON properties:
+The web action must still return a JSON object, but the OpenWhisk and OpenServerless system (namely the `controller`) will treat a web action differently if its result includes one or more of the following as top level JSON properties: